marovira/helios-ml/docs/source/quick-ref.rst

 Training by Epoch
 -----------------

-To better understand the behaviour of each unit type, lets look at an example.
+To better understand the behaviour of each unit type, let's look at an example.
 First, lets set the training unit to be epochs.
 Then, suppose that we want to train a network for 5 epochs and the batch size results in 10 iterations per epoch.
 We want to accumulate gradients for 2 iterations, effectively emulating a batch size that results in 5